Steam, scrub, soap suds and a silky massage. Ahhhh…

 An attendant next scrubs you down from head to foot with an exfoliating goatskin mitt until your skin is baby smooth.

-The Hurrem Sultan Hamami follows the classical Ottoman bath style, but men and women today each have their own sections in the white marble hammam.
+The Hurrem Sultan Hamami follows the classical bath style from the Ottoman period, but men and women today each have their own separate sections in the white marble hammam.

 Aya Sofya Hamam

-Located in the Old Quarter, next door to the famed Hagia Sophia
+Located in the Old Quarter of Sultanahmet, in between the famed Hagia Sophia and the Blue Mosque

 Cankurtaran Mahallesi Ayasofya Meydani 2, Fatih